 History, Comments, Contributions

-The 2018 Washington Nationals were considered a shoo-in to win the National League East division title before the season began, as only the New York mets were considered, on paper, to have the talent to rival them.
-The other three teams in the division were considered to be still in reconstruction and unlikely to pose a threat for another year or two, while the Nats were at the top of their success cycle, having won two straight division titles and returning with pretty much the same cast - although they had a new manager in David Martinez, beginning his first gig as a major league skipper.
+The 2018 Washington Nationals were considered a shoo-in to win the National League East division title before the season began, as only the New York mets looked, on paper, to have the talent to rival them.
+Experts thought that the other three teams in the division were still in reconstruction and unlikely to pose a threat for another year or two, while the Nats were at the top of their success cycle, having won two straight division titles and were returning with pretty much the same cast - although they had a new manager in David Martinez, beginning his first gig as a major league skipper.
 The question was whether this was finally the year they would get over the playoff hump, after falling at the Division Series hurdle all four times they had reached the postseason.

 Awards and Honors

 - Jamal Collier: "Determined Nationals eye deep postseason run", mlb.com, March 16, 2018.

 - Jace Evans: "Washington Nationals manager Dave Martinez on bullpen woes: 'I don't know what else to do'", USA Today, August 14, 2018.

 - Steve Gardner: "Nationals may have reached point where their season can't be saved", USA Today Sports, August 19, 2018.